JamieMcCullough/JamieMcCullough.github.io/pages/data_blueshear.md

 ## Available data products
 - The paper, <a href="">arxiv</a>, <a href="">PRL</a>
 - _For DES Y3 data access_: See the [Year 3 Cosmology Data Release](https://des.ncsa.illinois.edu/releases/y3a2)
-- For the blue sample datavector
+- For those doing cosmology with the fiducial Y3 blue sample:
-- For the corresponding sampled polychord chain
+      - data vector <em>(a .fits file with redshift distributions and 2-point measurements) download
+      - the fiducial <em>Polychord</em> chain modeled with no intrinsic alignment, flexible baryon feedback, and analyzed at all scales download
+For an example of ingesting the chain and running a plot, using custom class <code> chain.py
 <pre>
 from getdist import plots, MCSamples import getdist